rluchin/effectiveguncontrol/README.md

-# Analysis of link between social media use and self-reported happiness.
+# US State Analysis of Gun Control Policies and Reduction in Shooting Incidents